freejstone/CONGA/docs/pages/parameters.rst

 * ``--output_dir <string>``: The file-path of the output.
 Default = './'.
 * ``--file_root <string>``: The file prefix of the output files.
 Default = 'conga'.
 * ``--print_chimera <T|F>``: To determine whether we print the number of scans that have more than 1 peptide discovered at the 1% and 5% FDR level to the log file.
 Default = T.
+* ``--isolation_window <value>``: A comma-separated pair of values (in m/z) used to cluster the precursors masses matched to the same (unmodified) stem peptide.
+For each cluster, and for each modified variant of the stem peptide, the best scoring PSM is selected and subsequently reported in ``file_root.target_mods.txt``.
+Default = 2,2.
 * ``--print_group_pi0 <T|F>``: To determine whether the group-level proportion of pi_0 is printed to the log file.
 Default = T.
 * ``--return_extra_mods <T|F>``: All top 1 PSM-ranked target peptides that are equal to a discovered peptide up to variable modification will be included in the file output.
 Default = F.
 * ``--return_decoys <T|F>``: Also report decoys used to estimate the number of false discoveries.
 Default = F.